AliceAdenis/paintautoencs/README.md

 # paintautoencs

-Just a bunch of pytorch autoencoders.
+Just a bunch of pytorch autoencoders for images.